Best of Cambodia and South Vietnam Trip Notes

 Goi Cuon: Translucent spring rolls packed with greens, coriander and minced pork or shrimp.
 These traditional spring rolls are served as a starter in most Vietnamese restaurants.

-Banh Mi: Known as Vietnam’s most popular street food, Banh Mi is a unique French-Vietnamese sandwich that consists of a toasted baguette with pickled vegetables, pate, butter, soy sauce, cilantro and chillies.
+Banh Mi: Known as Vietnam’s most popular street food, Banh Mi is a unique French-Vietnamese sandwich that consists of a toasted baguette with pickled vegetables, pate, butter, soy sauce, cilantro and chilies.

-Pho: Considered Vietnam’s signature dish, Pho is comprised of rice noodles in a flavourful soup with meat and various greens, plus a side of nuoc cham, or chilli sauce.
+Pho: Considered Vietnam’s signature dish, Pho is comprised of rice noodles in a flavorful soup with meat and various greens, plus a side of nuoc cham, or chili sauce.
 A basic bowl is often topped with bean sprouts, lime wedges, fresh herbs, mint, cilantro and onions.
 The dish is commonly eaten at breakfast by the locals.

 Banh Xeo: Like a crepe or pancake, Banh Xeo is made of rice flour, coconut milk and turmeric.
 The pancake batter is then filled with vermicelli noodles, chicken, pork or beef slices, shrimps, sliced onions, beansprouts, and mushrooms.
 The sizzling pancake is sold at local food markets and is dipped in peanut sauce.

-Bun Cha: Traditional to Hanoi, Bun Cha consists of grilled pork belly, vermicelli noodles, salad and herbs with a side of chilli fish sauce.
+Bun Cha: Traditional to Hanoi, Bun Cha consists of grilled pork belly, vermicelli noodles, salad and herbs with a side of chili fish sauce.

 Egg Coffee: Unique to Hanoi, Egg coffee is a sweet and delicious beverage made from a coffee base with frothy egg yolk and condensed milk.